Aeropress, the Personal Coffee Maker – Updated October 2020 //

 After that, I press for about 30 seconds.
 I always use a rinsed paper filter, or even more, to achieve a much cleaner cup (a metal filter is used to obtain more body, letting more oils passing through).

-So, if you need to quickly brew a cup of coffee at home or brew it in the middle of the forest, that’s the tool you need it.
-It’s good to start having a look on the World Aeropress Championship website taking a cue on the winner’s recipes.
+So, if you need to quickly brew a cup of coffee at home or brew it in the middle of the forest, the Aeropress is the tool you need.
+It’s good to start having a look at the World Aeropress Championship website taking a cue on the winner’s recipes.

 The Aeropress is on sale for £25.25.

 I am an Italian coffee lover that pushed for the love of this “amazing drug” decided to come to London to study about coffee and its different extraction procedures and tastes.